Rock ‘n Roll cover of The Police’s Roxanne Featuring Dani Armstrong

 Dani with the PMJ cast in Wisconsin.

-In our remake of “Roxanne,” Dani’s voice covers an impressive several octaves of range at full power…and, just to show that she still had even more powerful high notes left, I threw in a whole step key change for good measure.
+In our 50s Rock ‘n Roll cover of The Police’s Roxanne, Dani’s voice covers an impressive several octaves of range at full power…and, just to show that she still had even more powerful high notes left, I threw in a whole step key change for good measure.
 To put the final touches on the arrangement, Kenton Chen and Matt Bloyd (from our recent “MMMBop” cover) joined us to add some pitch perfect harmonies.

-Tix for the Postmodern Jukebox tours of Australia, New Zealand, and North America are available here!
+Tix to see Postmodern Jukebox LIVE are available here!
 Reserve your spot now to get the best seats.

 You might also enjoy: